speakeasy-api/spring-boot-openapi-example/README.md

 </a>
 </div>

-This example Spring Boot app demonstrates Speakeasy-recommended practices for generating clear OpenAPI specifications and SDKs.
+This example Spring Boot app demonstrates recommended practices for generating clear OpenAPI specifications and SDKs.

 ## Prerequisites